Battle of Sekigahara: Collapse of the Western Army

-To the south, Ōtani Yoshitsugu was outnumbered in a successful attack led by Kobayakawa Hideaki; Yoshitsugu committed suicide and his troops retreated shortly thereafter.
+To the south, Ōtani Yoshitsugu was outnumbered in a successful attack led by Kobayakawa Hideaki; Hiratsuka Tamehiro, along with Oda Nobunaga's sons, Oda Nobuyoshi and Oda Nagatsugu, led a 360-man vanguard on the Fujikawa Plateau under Yoshitsugu.
+He fought back against Hideaki's troops for a while.
+However, he was unable to withstand against simultaneous attacks by the forces of Wakisaka Yasuharu, Tōdō Takatora and Kyōgoku Takatomo.
+In the end, Tamehiro was killed by either Kashii Taibei, a vassal of Yamauchi Kazutoyo, or by Yokota Kohansuke, a vassal of Hideaki.
+Yoshitsugu committed suicide and his troops retreated shortly thereafter.
 Amidst the confusion within the Otani clan troops, Toda Katsushige was slain by the Tokugawa forces.
 (Note: One version reported he was killed by Oda Nagamasu while another version said it was by Tsuda Nobunari.)
-The Ōtani retreat left the Western Army's right flank wide open, which Masanori and Hideaki then exploited to roll the flank of the Western Army.
-Mitsunari, realizing the situation was desperate, also began retreating his troops.
+The Ōtani forces' rout left the Western Army's right flank wide open, which Masanori and Hideaki then exploited to roll the flank of the Western Army.
+Mitsunari, realizing the situation was desperate, began to retreat his troops.
 Meanwhile, Western Army commander Shima Sakon was engaged by the troops of Kuroda Nagamasa, who had taken a detour on the north to flank the Mitsunari and Sakon positions.
 In the end, Sakon was shot and fatally wounded by a round from an arquebus.

 Following the capitulation of Sakon's unit, Shimazu Yoshihiro found his troops completely surrounded by Masanori and Honda Tadakatsu from the front, while Hideaki troops attacked his rear.
 The Shimazu troops only managed to break their encirclement after devastating casualties, escaping with only 200 soldiers remaining; even then, they were pursued by Ii Naomasa until the latter was incapacitated by a shot from a rifleman.

-The Western Army forces continued to crumble without the arrival of reinforcements, further complicated by the waves of defections, until the battle had finally concluded.
+The forces of the Western Army continued to crumble without the arrival of reinforcements, their situation continued to deteriorate due to the waves of defections, until the battle had finally concluded.
 Historian Andō Yūichirō estimated that the battle in Sekigahara took place in its entirety over a mere two hours – from 10:00 to 12:00 – contrary to the Edo-period accepted theory of the battle lasting twice as long.
+The two hours duration was found in the primary source of the letter of Ieyasu himself which dated October 21, 1600 (Keichō 5, 15th day of the 9th month), at the day of the battle, for Date Masamune, informing the latter about the timing of Eastern Army victory at Sekigahara.